Djurgårdens IF Fotboll

-Djurgårdens IF Fotbollsförening – commonly known as Djurgårdens IF, Djurgården Fotboll (official name), Djurgården ([ˈjʉ̂ːrˌɡoːɖɛn]), and (especially locally) Djurgår'n ([ˈjʉ̌ː(r)ɡɔɳ]), Dif or DIF – is the men's association football department of its parent association Djurgårdens IF.
-Founded 1891 on the island of Djurgården, the club's home ground is Tele2 Arena, situated in the Johanneshov district of Stockholm.
+Djurgårdens IF Fotbollsförening – commonly known as Djurgårdens IF, Djurgården Fotboll (official name), Djurgården ([ˈjʉ̂ːrˌɡoːɖɛn]), and (especially locally) Djurgår'n ([ˈjʉ̌ː(r)ɡɔɳ]), Dif or DIF – is a Swedish professional men's association football department of its parent association Djurgårdens IF.
+Founded 1891 on the island of Djurgården, the club's home ground is 3Arena, situated in the Johanneshov district of Stockholm.

-Competing in the highest Swedish tier, Allsvenskan, the club has won the league twelve times and the cup five times.
-The league titles have mainly been won during three separate eras.
-The first period was the 1910s, when the team won four league titles.
+Competing in the highest Swedish tier, Allsvenskan, the club has won the national title twelve times and the Svenska Cupen five times.
+The national titles have mainly been won during three separate eras.
+The first period was the 1910s, when the team won four national titles.
 The second era occurred in the 1950s and 1960s, when Djurgården won the league four times.
-The most recent era was the first during half of the 2000s, when they won both the league and the cup three times.
-From 2017 to the current day, the club has seen a boom, both nationally and internationally, highlighted by the Svenska Cupen title in 2018, the league title in 2019, and their qualification to 2022–23 Europa Conference League round of 16.
+The most recent era was during the first half of the 2000s, when they won both the league and the cup three times.
+From 2017, the club has again made a mark, this time both nationally and internationally, highlighted by the Svenska Cupen title in 2018, the league title in 2019, and reaching the 2024–25 UEFA Conference League semi-finals.

 Supporters of the club, called djurgårdare, are found in all socio-economic spheres and throughout all areas of Stockholm and, to some extent, all over Sweden.
-However, East Vasastan and Östermalm, the latter in particular where Djurgården's former home ground Stadion is situated, is by some considered the club's heartland.
+However Vasastaden and Östermalm, where Djurgården's former home ground Stadion is situated, is by some considered the club's heartland.
 Djurgården is affiliated to the Stockholms Fotbollförbund.

 History

 Foundation

-Djurgårdens IF was founded primarily by John G. Jansson, on 12 March 1891, at a café in Alberget 4A in the island Djurgården in central Stockholm.
-Most of the founding members were from the dockyard-industry working class, an identity that stayed true up until the 1940s and 1950s.
+Djurgårdens IF was founded primarily by John G. Jansson, on 12 March 1891, at a café in Alberget 4A on the island of Djurgården in central Stockholm.
+Most of the founding members were from the dockyard-industry working class, an identity that remained true until the 1950s and 1960s.

 The club originally focused on winter sports and athletics.
 The first true football field in Stockholm was created in 1896.
-Djurgårdens IF's football section was formed in 1899 with the help of former GAIS player Teodor Andersson.
-Djurgården played their first match in July 1899, a 1–2 loss against AIK.
+Djurgårdens IF's football department was formed in 1899 with the help of former GAIS player Teodor Andersson.
+The team played its first match in July 1899, a 1–2 loss against AIK.